MCA Boatmaster Fire Safety

 • Understanding how fire starts and spreads through a vessel

-• Actions to be taken on the discovery of a fire or up on hearing the alarm
+• Actions to be taken on the discovery of a fire or upon hearing the alarm

 • Fire-fighting systems onboard